uroesch/swisscom-sms-api-client/README.md

 To use the API with this client you have to register at the [Swisscom developer portal](https://developer.swisscom.com/) and create an API-Key.

+The following code snippet shows how to use the Swisscom API-Client

 ```java
 public class SmsSenderExample
 {